 Efficient, super quiet, and effective, the mod air purifier is one of the leading machines in the air purifier industry.
 It uses real HEPA filters that have a MERV rating of 17, which is extremely high.
 It also performs with reliability when you need to remove airborne dust.

 This purifier can be used in some of the largest spaces.
-It’s rated to purify air in a space measuring up to 1,312 square feet.
+It’s rated to purify air in a space measuring up to 1,268 square feet with two air changes per hour.
 This means consistent, long-lasting air purification in your home, and less dust in the air and the countertops!